kyedodev/watchface/README.md

 # kye's watchface.
-A Bangle.js 2 watch face.
+A Bangle.js 2 watch face that I use.